aarpon/hrm_docs/docs/admin/prerequisites.rst

 (Optional) OMERO support
 ========================

-For using the :ref:`connector_omero`, you will need to install the corresponding Python package.
+For using the :ref:`omero_configuration`, you will need to install the corresponding Python package.
 Please refer to the `HRM-OMERO Connector project
 <https://pypi.org/project/hrm-omero/>`_ for installation details.